sunraymoonbeam/kanta/nextjs/README.md

 Each page roughly corresponds to the Streamlit tab with similar forms and filters.

+The navigation bar includes a drop-down to choose the active event.
+Once selected, all pages automatically use that event code when making API calls.

 ## Docker usage

 A production `Dockerfile` is included.
 You can build and run the frontend with Docker directly: